virtuallyawake/todo-api-nodejs/README.md

 10. As a user I should be able to assign a task to another user using github id.
 11. As a user I should be able to list tasks assigned to a github user

-**It's more important to build less features then build incomplete ones.**
+**It's more important to build less features and complete then build incomplete ones.**